Post Traumatic Stress Disorder (PTSD)

 - Re-experiencing (reliving) symptoms: Recurring thoughts, bad memories, nightmares or flashbacks of the trauma.
 These are distressing.

-- Avoidance symptoms: Avoiding situations or people that serve as reminders the trauma, or avoiding talking or thinking about it.
+- Avoidance symptoms: Avoiding situations or people that serve as reminders of the trauma or avoiding talking or thinking about it.
 Some people may spend unusual amounts of time on hobbies or work.
 Conversely, others may ruminate excessively on the trauma.

 - Arousal symptoms: Feeling anxious or hyper alert, difficulty concentrating or sleeping, irritability and outbursts of anger, startling easily.